How Much Does It Cost To Repair Laminate Flooring in 2025?

 Laminate Flooring Repair Problems

-Water stains from standing waterRemove and replace boards
+Water stains from standing waterRemove and replace boards$3–$11 per square foot (plank replacement)

 DIY vs. Hiring a Flooring Professional

-If you have the tools and the time, you can replace sections of your laminate flooring.
-It'll take a full day or two to remove and replace laminate boards.
-You'll also need a few specialized tools you can rent from most home improvement stores.
-Click lock style floating boards make the best DIY option.
-To avoid cracking, warping, or a loose layout, hire a local flooring repair service or handyman near you.
+If you've got the tools and the time, you might consider replacing sections of your laminate flooring yourself.
+It can take a day or two to remove and replace the boards, and you'll need a few specialized tools—most of which you can rent from home improvement stores.
+Click-lock style floating boards are the easiest for DIY projects.
+However, even small mistakes can lead to cracking, warping, or a loose layout.
+To save time and ensure quality results, it's best to hire a local flooring repair professional.

 Replacing one or two pieces of laminate flooring involves removing the damaged boards and installing a new one.
 The best method for this starts at the closest wall.
 Remove the trim and pull up boards until you reach the damaged one.
 Then, replace that board and reinstall any planks you took out to get to that board.